 An Excel sample workbook is generated.
-The step-by-step procedures are shown in Appendix C. Sample weighing includes balance conditioning, weighing approximately 0.30 mg of sample into a capsule, recording the weight on the template, adding approximately 600 $\mu$ g of V2O5 to the capsule, and closing the capsule by folding it.
-Step-by-step procedures are given in Appendix D. The time required for sample preparation is approximately 5 to 8 days.
+The step-by-step procedures are shown in the Appendix B. Sample weighing includes balance conditioning, weighing appropriate amount of sample into capsule, recording weight on the template, adding approximately $600~\mu g$ of $V_2O_5$ to the capsule, and closing the capsule by folding it.
+Step-by-step procedures are given in Appendix C. The time requirement for sample preparation is approximately 1 to 5 days.